minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Backup the database

 If the database gets corrupted and you don't have a backup, you will have to resync it from scratch, which takes several days.
-This is why we recommend to make backups of the database once in a while, on an external drive.
+This is why we recommend making backups of the database once in a while, on an external drive.
 Like this, if something happens, you'll only have to resync since the date of your latest backup.
-Before doing the backup, remember to stop Fulcrum doing `"sudo systemctl stop fulcrum"`.
+Before doing the backup, remember to stop Fulcrum by doing `"sudo systemctl stop fulcrum"`.

 ## Uninstall

 ### Uninstall Fulcrum

-* Ensure you are logged with user "admin", stop, disable and delete the service
+* Ensure you are logged in with user "admin", stop, disable and delete the service

   ```sh
   $ sudo systemctl stop fulcrum